 The best laptop of 2022 can come with a variety of brands, prices, and features.
-Here, we’ve got the rest of the best laptops, Windows 10 business notebooks, gaming rigs, Chromebooks, laptops for school, and 2-in-1 convertibles.
+Here, we’ve got the rest of the best laptops, Windows 10 business notebooks, gaming laptops, Chromebooks, laptops for school, and 2-in-1 convertibles.

-It's getting harder to buy a bad laptop, but what separates the best laptop of 2022 from good laptops is how they balance power, efficiency, portability, and comfort.
+It's getting harder to buy a bad laptop, but what separates the best laptops from good laptops is how they balance power, efficiency, portability, and comfort.
 The top laptop should have a fantastic keyboard and trackpad — after all, those are the two biggest reasons you'd choose a laptop over a smartphone or tablet.
 Its display should be easy on the eyes, bright, and sharp enough that you aren't distracted by jagged edges and visible pixels.
 It should be powerful enough for most anything short of intensive video editing and advanced gaming.
 It should be easy to carry around from place to place, and it should be able to last all day without needing to be plugged in.

-Our other picks for the best laptops, Chromebooks, and 2-in-1s of 2022 include the Asus ROG Zephyrus G15, the MacBook Pro 16, and the HP Spectre x360 14.
+Our other picks for the best laptops, Chromebooks, and 2-in-1s include the Asus ROG Zephyrus G15, the MacBook Pro 16, and the HP Spectre x360 14.
 Check out the full list of best laptop picks below or our roundup of the best gaming laptops, if you’re looking for a powerful machine that doesn’t sacrifice portability.

 Best Laptops 2022